ethereum/EIPs/EIPS/eip-1.md

 ## Auxiliary Files

 Images, diagrams and auxiliary files should be included in a subdirectory of the `assets` folder for that EIP as follows: `assets/eip-N` (where **N** is to be replaced with the EIP number).
 When linking to an image in the EIP, use relative links such as `../assets/eip-1/image.png`.
+These files must be in the public domain (`CC0`).
+Solidity files must use the SPDX Identifier `CC0-1.0`.

 ## Transferring EIP Ownership